SkillsWorkflow/Documentation/SkillsWorkflow/docs/integrations/vbs.md

 ---
-id:  hr-link
+id:  vbs
-title: 'HR Link'
+title: 'VBS'
-sidebar_label: HR Link
+sidebar_label: VBS
 ---

 <h3>Description</h3>

-This is the Documentation of how the Integration between the `ERP HR-Link` and `Skills Workflow`.
+This is the Documentation of how the Integration between the VBS and `Skills Workflow`.
 This documentation is for Skills Workflow located in the Cloud.

 ---